Boubacar Kamara: I want to play in the Champions League with Marseille | Goal.com

 The 20-year-old will hope to feature when Marseille take on Lille in their next league game on Sunday.

-Kamara has featured for France at the U17, U18, U19, U20 and U21 levels but he still eligible to play for Senegal.
+Kamara has featured for France at U17, U18, U19, U20 and U21 level but he still eligible to play for Senegal.